aarong/feedme-server-core/DEV.md

   of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.

-  The server must emit a `disconnect` event referencing each connected client before emitting the `stopping` event.
+  The server must emit a `disconnect` event referencing each previously-connected client before emitting the `stopping` event.

 - `stop([err])`

   Informs the server that the transport state is now `stopped`.
 This event must only be emitted when the transport state was previously `stopping`.

-  If the stoppage resulted from an explicit server call to `stop()` then the transport must not pass an error object to the listeners.
-The transport must not pass `null`, `undefined`, `false`, or any other value in place of the error object.

-  If the stoppage resulted from a failure to start the transport after a call to `transport.start()` or from an internal failure once `started`, then an error of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.
+  The transport must pass the same `err` object (or not) that was passed with the previous `stopping` event.

 - `connect(clientId)`